qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 The results appear in the second tab (:guilabel:`Result`) and as an overview layer of the errors in the canvas (its name has the default prefix :file:`checked_`).
-A table list the :guilabel:`Geometry check result` with one error by row and columns containing: the layer name, an ID, the error type, then the coordinates of the error, a value (depending on the type of the error) and finally the resolution column which indicates the resolution of the error.
+A table lists the :guilabel:`Geometry check result` with one error per row and columns containing: the layer name, an ID, the error type, then the coordinates of the error, a value (depending on the type of the error) and finally the resolution column which indicates the resolution of the error.
 At the bottom of this table, you can **[Export]** the error into different file formats.
 You also have a counter with the number of total errors and fixed ones.

-You can select a row to see the localisation of the error.
+You can select a row to see the location of the error.
 You can change this behaviour by selecting another action between |radioButtonOn| :guilabel:`Error` (default), |radioButtonOff| :guilabel:`Feature`, |radioButtonOff|
 :guilabel:`Don't move`, and |checkbox| :guilabel:`Highlight contour of selected